 You may be thinking: “My incident management engineers are skilled technical staff.
 Writing out code to deploy integrations is not going to kill them.”

 That may be true.
 Many incident management staff do indeed have the skills required to write integration code manually.
-But some do not – or they do, but they are rusty at it, because coding is not their primary job responsibility.
+However, others do not—or if they do, they are rusty—because coding is not their main duty.

 Thus, the ability of no-code integrations that allow anyone, regardless of programming expertise, to connect incident management operations to third-party tooling is one of their key advantages.

 But that’s not the only benefit of no-code solutions for incident management.
-Another major advantage is that no-code integrations simply allow incident management to scale, because they make it possible to deploy as many integrations as needed, very quickly.
+Another major advantage is that no-code integrations simply allow incident management to scale.
+As they make it possible to deploy as many integrations as needed, very quickly.